 As indicated, the scores this year will serve as a baseline as we move forward to set high goals for all students.
 We are challenged to assure that all students are ready for college and life.
 Rest assured, we will continue to stretch our students to their highest potential.

 At CGLA, every student has an adult mentor and every student is expected to learn at high levels.
 This year, we are asking parents and the community to partner with us and join our newly-formed Parent Teacher Organization (PTO).
 This request is important to assure that each child has a caring adult to volunteer and it is imperative for the good of the school.
 We need your commitment to make the difference!

-We hope you will join us in our efforts to support and encourage our young ladies to give their very best every day, as we the faculty and staff make to pledge to provide a rigorous, yet engaging curriculum to our students.
+We hope you will join us in our efforts to support and encourage our young ladies to give their very best every day, as we, the faculty and staff, make the pledge to provide a rigorous, yet engaging curriculum to our students.
 We have been called upon as a community of educators and learners to meet the demands of a new standard of educating our most important asset, our youth of today.
 Join us as we move forward in this endeavor.
-It is an exciting and defining year at the Academy.
+It is an exciting and defining year at CGLA.

 CGLA is committed to engaging parents as partners to be lead participants in their child’s academic and social development and be involved in the school’s operations and governance.

 At CGLA we believe that family involvement is critical to the success of students, and family members are key partners in the school learning community.
 More than 30 years of research confirms that when parents and family members are actively engaged, students have:

 - higher grades, test scores, and graduation rates;

 - better school attendance;

 - increased motivation and higher self-esteem;